Clickcease

 Community Property

-Community property is property acquired during the marriage.
+Community property includes assets acquired during the marriage, regardless of whose name is on the title.
+This encompasses wages, real estate purchased during marriage, retirement benefits earned during marriage, and business interests developed after marriage.
 Income generated from separate property can actually be viewed as community property, and generally is viewed that way.

 Mixed Property